Jeremiah-J-Emmanuel/AfroVita/README.md

     ```bash
         git clone https://github.com/Jeremiah-J-Emmanuel/AfroVita.git

-2. Enter into the directory: cd AfroVita
+2. Enter into the directory:
+    ```bash
+        cd ./AfroVita

-3. Open the file by running open ./index.html
+3. Open the file by running open
+    ```bash
+        ./index.html

 ## Notes about the Application